 By land:

-Getting around Bolivia by bus is quite simple, even if its terminals are quite chaotic or a similar feeling caused by the “voceros”, people who sell loudly the buses that leave soon.
+Getting around Bolivia by bus is quite simple, even if its terminals are quite chaotic or a similar feeling caused by the “voceros,” people who sell loudly the buses that leave soon.

-I recommend that you take a look on the internet at the times they leave, if not you can always go to the terminal and start asking.
-There will always be someone who wants to sell you a ticket, ask the price and what is the bus, and choose the one that suits you best!
+There will always be someone who wants to sell you a ticket, ask the price and what the bus is, and choose the one that suits you best!

-Where to sleep in Bolivia
+Where to Sleep in Bolivia

-This is where I took the biggest disappointments on my trip, as you can find cheap sites and you know what you stick to.
-But what happened to me is that I tried to look for places that were better and I ended up spending more money to go to a nicer place just to find a similar one that was cheaper.
+But what happened to me is that I tried to look for better places, and I ended up spending more money to go to a nicer place just to find a similar one that was cheaper.

 In Oruro, for example, I was treated very badly.
-The hotel was supposed to have a viewing floor where you could see the city and they wouldn’t let me up, plus the shower was a little scary because it had wires sticking out…
+The hotel was supposed to have a viewing floor where you could see the city, and they wouldn’t let me up, plus, the shower was a little scary because it had wires sticking out…

-So if you’re looking for accommodation in Bolivia, check out Booking and if you want to book on the spot, ask them to show you the rooms before you pay.
+So if you’re looking for accommodation in Bolivia, check out Booking, and if you want to book on the spot, ask them to show you the rooms before you pay.